West Virginia CPA Requirements

 Credit Requirements: 120 Semester Hours

 Minimum Degree: Baccalaureate

-Additional Requirements: 30 semester hours or equivalent quarter hours in of upper division accounting courses, including 6 hours of taxation.
-27 semester hours or equivalent quarter hours of business courses, including 3 hours in ethics and 2 hours in business law.
+Additional Requirements: 30 semester hours or equivalent quarter hours in of upper division accounting courses, including 3 hours of ethics and 3 hours of business law.
+27 semester hours or equivalent quarter hours of business courses.

 Citizenship: U.S. Citizenship is not required

 Additional Requirements: It is necessary to be a resident, employee, or keep office(s) in the state